vbouzoukos/vbmongoengine/README.md

             query.AddCriteria("Name", "beta");

-This set the query to search for items Field whose field attribute Name is Equal to "beta"
+This set the query to search for items whose field attribute Name is Equal to "beta"

 **AddCriteria** accepts the following parameters